 When a match is triggered, the nINT interrupt pin will be asserted and the Remote Wakeup Frame Received (WUFR) bit of the Wakeup Control and Status Register (WUCSR) will be set.
-To provide additional visibility to software, the Filter Triggered bit of the Wakeup Filter Configuration Register A (WUF\CFGA) will be set.
+To provide additional visibility to software, the Filter Triggered bit of the Wakeup Filter Configuration Register A (WUF CFGA) will be set.

-Note: Alternatively, the LED1/nINT/nPME, LED2/nINT/nPME, or RXD2/nPME pin can be used to indicate a WoL event.
+Note: Alternatively, the LED1/nINT/nPME or LED2/nINT/nPME pin can be used to indicate a WoL event.
 Refer to Section 3.8.4, "Wake on LAN (WoL)" for additional information.